glorialulu/TSNet/docs/usage.rst

 Three EPANET INP files and example files are also included in the tsnet repository in the examples folder.
-Example networks range from a simple 8 node network to a 126 node network.
+Example networks range from a simple 8-node network to a 126-node network.